-My 10 year old son received his first Swiss Army Knife last year for his birthday and I’m working on teaching him knife safety and ways to use the knife.
+My 10 year old son received his first Swiss Army Knife last year for his birthday (after helping me test a kids’ Genesis bow, what a stud!) and I’m working on teaching him knife safety and ways to use the knife.
 The Swiss Army Knife was made out of necessity (the first models included just a blade, can opener and reamer, and screw driver for assembling the Swiss Army’s rifles), but its lasting power proves its unwavering utility.

 When master woodcarver Chris Lubkemann received a Swiss Army Knife as a gift he quickly discovered the many objects he could whittle using only this hand-held tool.
 From that point on he was smitten and never looked back.
 “I thought, this thing really works!” says Lubkemann.
 “For the last 25 years I’ve only used a Swiss Army Knife in my whittling.”